matfournier/presentations/purescript-intro.md

 ---

-# Purescript - No side-effects!?
+# PureScript - Remember: No side-effects!?

 ```haskell